Wellness With Kaelyn

 I try to keep our home relatively toxin-free, and fragrance-free, and prioritize more natural fibers than synthetics— I am by no means 100% on it.
 Honestly probably more, 80/20 like with most things.
 But since going down this eczema journey, I’ve really tried to make sure even more so their little bodies have a supportive environment without any triggers.

 With that said, I do what I can and what fits into my family’s budget.
 But I also do not stress about it when we are out and about.
 I don’t want my children to live in a bubble and I want their bodies to be resilient to the world.
 So I do what I can and hold the rest with grace.
-Here are some of the things we prioritize for a clean home
+Here are some of the things we prioritize for a clean home:

 • AirDoctor - we just bought our second AirDoctor air purifier for our home.
 You can read all about my experience with them here and why we have chosen this specific brand.